taliajmallo/rpgs/campaigns/Windy_City/barbie_fields.md

 - When subject to Torment, any expenditure of Pyros costs an additional Pyros.
   Once Torment passes, you are morose and withdrawn for a number of hours equal to your Azoth, and cannot spend or regain any Willpower points.
-- As a Galateid, your Torment drives you to foolhardiness and unhealthy fixation on the object(s) of your affection.
+- As a Galatean, your Torment drives you to foolhardiness and unhealthy fixation on the object(s) of your affection.
 Additionally, take a -1 penalty to any Wits roll.
 Your Torment lasts until your fascination is resolved, or for a number of hours equal to your Azoth, whichever happens first.

 ## Transmutations
-### Mesmerizing Appearance (Galateid Bestowment)
+### Mesmerizing Appearance (Galatean Bestowment)
 - Cost: None or 1 Pyros
 - Action: Reflexive
 - Gain 9-again on any social roll affected by your beauty.
 If you fail such a